Darkness and Hope

 Darkness and Hope is the fifth studio album by Portuguese gothic metal band Moonspell, released in 2001.

-Intro Sampler on "Rapaces" taken from Lifeforce.
+Intro Sampler on "Rapaces" is taken from Lifeforce.

 Several different versions were released, with different bonus tracks.
-One version contained "Os Senhores da Guerra", originally by Madredeus, the second featured "Mr. Crowley", originally by Ozzy Osbourne.
+One version contained "Os Senhores da Guerra", originally by Madredeus, while the second featured "Mr. Crowley", originally by Ozzy Osbourne.
 Another version had a cover of Joy Division's "Love Will Tear Us Apart" as the bonus track.
 The limited edition contained all three bonus tracks.